Documentation Index

 executeSettlement()

 Releases all deposits to their intended recipients.
-Called by the coordinator (directly or via LayerZero) after the atomicity gate confirms all legs are deposited.- Tokens from the seller’s leg go to the buyer’s wallet
+Called by an account with OPERATOR_ROLE (the coordinator, directly or via LayerZero) after the atomicity gate confirms all legs are deposited.
+Recipient addresses are revealed at this point - they are not stored on-chain during registration.

-- Tokens from the buyer’s leg go to the seller’s wallet
+- Tokens from each leg are transferred to the corresponding recipient

 Emits: SettlementExecuted(bytes32 settlementId)